Which Organ Affected By Mesothelioma : Comprehensive Guide

 2. Impact on the Heart

 Now, let's take a step further and discuss the impact of mesothelioma on the heart.
 It's not as common as its lung counterpart, but it's equally important to understand.
-This type, known as pericardial mesothelioma, involves the pericardium —a thin sac-like membrane that surrounds your heart.
+This type, known as pericardial mesothelioma, involves the pericardium, a thin sac-like membrane that surrounds your heart.
 Here's how it shakes down:

 3. Effects on the Abdomen

 • Symptoms to Watch For: Abdominal discomfort or swelling, loss of appetite, unexplained weight loss, or even a hernia can be signs of peritoneal mesothelioma.
-It's a mixed bag of symptoms, and each person's experience varies.
+It's a mixed bag of symptoms, and each person's experience differs.
 So, if you notice something off, it's time for a chat with your doctor.

 • Diagnosis and Treatment: Just like with pericardial mesothelioma, diagnosis is a bit of a puzzle.
 It usually involves imaging tests, biopsies, and sometimes surgery.
 As for treatment, options include surgery, radiation, and chemotherapy.
-Experimental treatments are also on the horizon—so there's hope.
+Experimental treatments are also on the horizon, so there's hope.

 4. Mesothelioma and the Testicles